sAbdelhaleem/MultizoneVAV/README.md

 # Simulate the MultizoneVAV example with deterministic sensors and actuators
 $ run /usr/local/Modelica/Library/MultizoneVAV_0.1.0/MultizoneVAV\ 0.1.0/Simulation/UncertaintyModels/Guideline36_deterministic.py

+# Simulate the MultizoneVAV example two times, each with different stochastic value in the zone air temperature sensors.
+All except the change in the stochastic value are identical in the two simulations to show that the stochastic effects are customizable
+$ run /usr/local/Modelica/Library/MultizoneVAV_0.1.0/MultizoneVAV\ 0.1.0/Simulation/UncertaintyModels/Guideline36_Customizable.py

 $ exit
 $ cd ~
 $ rm -r ~/TestingMultizoneVAV